TRI-MAC/cognitive_complexity/README.md

-# cognitive_complexity
-Understanding the Cognitive Complexity in Language Elicited by Product Images
+The data used in the paper "Understanding the Cognitive Complexity in Language Elicited by Product Images" will be released here soon.
+Please stay tuned